 Step 2: Apply for SSB

 A brand-new bond will be available at the beginning of each month.
 Commonly, the application lasts up to 3 weeks’ time.
 Be aware and stay alert.
 You may also keep yourself updated through the website.

 As specified earlier, you can get your SSB through Internet Banking or ATM machines nearby within the 3 weeks.
-This is where your CDP account will come in handy – you specify the amount you want to invest that month without having to commit to a term of a tenure.
+This is where your CDP account will come in handy – you specify the amount you want to invest that month without having to commit to a term of tenure.

-Once done, any amount you mentioned to be invested excluding $2 of transaction fee will be deducted from your bank account.
+Once done, any amount you mentioned to be invested excluding $2 of the transaction fee will be deducted from your bank account.

 Step 3: Secure your Singapore Savings Bond